 Her dedication and success as an activist and organizer made her one of the nation’s leading community activists confronting an industry practice that has been called “strip mining on steroids.”

 Operating from a small storefront on a shoestring budget, Bonds scored a number of important victories despite enormous industry opposition.
 Foremost among them was the critical partnership she forged with the United Mine Workers Union over overweight coal trucks.
-Coal trucks routinely bearing twice the legal load barrel down narrow, steep highways and through towns, endangering drivers, beating up the roads and cracking house foundations.
-The monster trucks were responsible for fourteen deaths in a two year period, including a brother and sister who were crushed to death when a coal truck forced their vehicle into another oncoming truck.
-Thanks to the mineworkers’ union and community pressure, Bonds and other activists filled a lawsuit against coal operators forced companies to haul safe and legal loads.
-Bonds also with activists to launch a national grassroots campaign that asked people to write postcards to the governor of West Virginia pledging that they would not visit the state until outsized coal trucks were banned.
+Coal trucks routinely bearing twice the legal load barrel down narrow, steep highways and through towns, endangering drivers, beating up the roads, and cracking house foundations.
+The monster trucks were responsible for 14 deaths in a two-year period, including a brother and sister who were crushed to death when a coal truck forced their vehicle into another oncoming truck.
+Thanks to the mine workers’ union and community pressure, Bonds and other activists filed a lawsuit against coal operators, forcing companies to haul safe and legal loads.
+Bonds also worked with activists to launch a national grassroots campaign that asked people to write postcards to the governor of West Virginia pledging that they would not visit the state until outsized coal trucks were banned.